NiteshGit123/NLP_projects/README.md

 Here, I provide an overview of vector embeddings, which serve as machine-interpretable representations of specific data.

-This documentation was prepared for a course titled "Vector Database for LLM."
-You can find more information about the course by following this  [Vector Databases: from Embeddings to Applications]([link](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/)https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/).
+This documentation was prepared for a course titled "Vector Databases: from Embeddings to Applications".
+You can find more information about the course by following this link: [Vector Databases: from Embeddings to Applications](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/).